aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 If the API now invokes correctly and application funcions as expected summoning unicorns, you may **proceed to complete either**:

-- **Optional module extension** with [Fine-grained IAM-based authorization with API Gateway](./Optional-APIGateway-IAMAuth.md)
+- **Optional module 2 extension** with [Fine-grained IAM-based authorization with API Gateway](./Optional-APIGateway-IAMAuth.md)

 	OR

-- To proceed to he next module, *without completing the optional module extension*, choose [client-side IAM-based Authorization](../3_IAMAuthorization).
+- To proceed to the module 3 *without completing the optional module extension*, choose [client-side IAM-based Authorization](../3_IAMAuthorization).